Updated March 11, 2020

 The princess years come and go quickly, so I highly recommend indulging in the boutique if your budget allows.
 For children ages 3-12, a darling boutique just beyond Sleeping Beauty’s Castle will make over your daughter in all her princess glory.
 A few tips:

-- Bring your own dress in and purchase the Coach Package for $64.95, which includes hair and makeup.
-(Add $5 for nails, too, if you wish.)
+- Bring your own dress in and purchase the Coach Package, which includes hair and makeup.
 Your little one will leave with a sash and backpack filled with all her makeover materials to enjoy later on.

 - Schedule your session in the late morning so that you get the most for your money.
 Your princess will enjoy the ‘new look’ all day and into the evening if you start early.